ucsb-cs24-s18/ucsb-cs24-s18.github.io/_lab/lab00.md

 ## Submit your program for grading to gradescope

 It's time to submit your program to gradescope.
 Go to [www.gradescope.com](www.gradescope.com).
-Log into our class website.
-Select this assignment.
-Then click on the "Submit" button on the bottom right corner.
+Log into your account and navigate to our course site.Select this assignment.
+Then click on the "Submit" button on the bottom right corner to make a submission.

-You will be given the option of directly uploading files from your local machine or submitting the code in a github repo.
-We recommend that you submit via github as shown in the figure below.
-This will ensure that our staff sees the version of the code that you submitted for grading on github.
+You will be given the option of directly uploading files from your local machine or submitting the code that is in a github repo.
+We recommend that you choose the latter option as shown in the figure below.
+This will ensure that our staff sees the version of code on github that you submitted to gradescope.

 ![submit](/lab/lab00/enter-org/gradescope-submission.png){:height="500px"}